 This under-appreciated cruciferous vegetable contains vitamins C, K, and B, as well as the minerals folate and manganese.

 PELASE do NOT boil or steam them, they will smell and taste like sweaty feet!!
 Try slow-roasting them or pan frying until tender with some olive oil, salt, pepper, garlic, and tamari sauce.
 Yum!

 This versatile legume is a good source of protein, and contains copper, folate, omega 3 and 6, and a whopping 84% of your recommended daily amount of manganese.

 While this super food has been a staple in kitchen pantries for many years, we feel that it could be used and enjoyed even more than it currently is.
 Have you tried roasted chickpeas?
 They are amazing.
 Chickpeas can also be added to chili, soup, curries, salads, and is the basis of one of our very favourite dips – hummus.
 Check your local grocery for kala channa or black chickpeas.
 They contain more protein and fibre and flavour than the typical white variety.

 This powerhouse pulse is a source of protein, iron, and folate, making it an important choice for pregnant women and individuals with liver disease.
 It also contains the minerals manganese and phosphorous.

-We love to add lentils to soups, dhal, and even have them sprinkled on salads.
-They cook quickly and absorb so much flavour – yum!
+We love to add lentils to soups, daal, veggie patties, veggie balls, and even have them sprinkled on salads.
+They cook quickly, in just 20min and have so much flavour – yum!

 Did we manage to convince you that fibre can be fun, instead of feared?
 If you have questions or are looking for additional ways to add this essential food source to your diet, give us a shout.
 We would love to help.